dominictarr/amd/readme.markdown

-#a lightweight module loader for node and the browser.
+#A lightweight module loader for node and the browser.

-The goal of AMD is to create the simplest possible module loader that is compatible with both node and the browser.
+The goal of AMD is to create the simplest possible module loader that is compatible with both node and the browser. it is a partial implementation of [CommonJS/Modules/SimpleAsynchronous] (http://wiki.commonjs.org/wiki/Modules/SimpleAsynchronous)

-Instead of trying to be too clever and cover every use-case, it's sometimes better to change our problem behaviour to make the messy problem into a clean one.

 AMD forces you to declare all your dependencies up front, and not require anything new after that point.

-It's not unreasonable, but suddenly loading modules is easy.
+This makes module loading easy.

 ##AMD modules:

   * work in browser and node
   * can be loaded with require() from normal node modules.
   * does not add any overhead to the modules - unlike other node-browser-module systems!

+It is necessary to define your modules a new way:

 ###the old way: